 It’s often been noted that within the state of Michigan there are an incredibly wide variety of lottery games for players, as well as some other specific specialty games too.
-Here, we take a look at Michigan Lottery games and whether they’re worth a punt, or parting with any of your hard earned money.
+Here, we take a look at Michigan Lottery games and whether they’re worth a punt, or parting with any of your hard-earned money.

 The lottery in Michigan was originally set up in 1972.
 It was created to try and help with the public school system there and part of the deal was that as well as members of the public winning huge jackpots, money would go directly back into the education system.

-However, the lottery in this state is not without its controversy, despite the attempts to plough money directly back to good causes.
+However, the lottery in this state is not without its controversy, despite the attempts to plow money directly back to good causes.
 In fact, a Watchdog Team based in the state has managed to track and expose vulnerabilities in the lottery games played there, when of course they’re supposed to be games of chance.

 What Are the Michigan Lottery Games?

 MI Powerball is played Wednesday & Saturday.
 Players choose 5 numbers between 1 and 59, and a Power Ball.
 The Mega Millions game plays Tuesday and Saturday with players choosing 5 numbers between 1 and 36, and a Mega Ball.

 Michigan Lottery’s Classic

 MI Lottery offers their Michigan Classic Lotto 47.
 Played on Wednesday and Saturday, players choose 6 numbers between 1 to 47.
 There’s no bonus ball with this game and a random number generator is used.

 MI Fantasy 5 is a mid-range lottery played daily just before half-past seven in the evening.
 Players choose 5 numbers from 1 to 39.
 It’s a 4 tier prize game which will pay out down to choosing 2 correct numbers.